lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Deyner** _(28-Oct-18 04:24 PM)_

-> Hi Iris, Deyner’s told me a lot about you
+> Hi Iris, Deyner's told me a lot about you

 **Zander** _(28-Oct-18 04:24 PM)_